echeran/smile-of-murugan/webbook/chapter01.md

-with all its implications, must have begun in these communities before any attempt was made among the Telugu, Kannada and Malayalam peoples to produce written literature, and probably even before great oral literature was composed.¹ About Kannada, Telugu and Malayalam literatures we may say with K. A. Nilakanta Sastri *(HSI,* 3rd ed. p.
-340): "All these literatures owed a great deal to Sanskrit, the magic wand of whose touch alone raised each of the Dravidian languages (but here I would most definitely add: with 1 Incidentally, a community which has totally escaped the type of diffusion that had been identified by the term "Sanskritization" (cf. the writings of M. N. Srinivas and Milton Singer for the introduction and elaboration of this term), at least in South India, has yet to be found.
+with all its implications, must have begun in these communities before any attempt was made among the Telugu, Kannada and Malayalam peoples to produce written literature, and probably even before great oral literature was composed.[^Sanskritization] About Kannada, Telugu and Malayalam literatures we may say with K. A. Nilakanta Sastri *(HSI,* 3rd ed. p.
+340): "All these literatures owed a great deal to Sanskrit, the magic wand of whose touch alone raised each of the Dravidian languages (but here I would most definitely add: with the exception of Tamil, K.Z.) from the level of a patois to that of a literary idiom".
+Whoever has written so far on the history of Kannada, Telugu, and Malayalam literatures take refuge in a formulation which is characteristic for speculative conclusions; cf.
+"the beginnings of Kannada literature are not clearly traceable, but a considerable volume of prose and poetry must have come into existence before the date of Nṛpatunga's *Kavirājamārga* (850 A.D.), the earliest extant work on rhetoric in Kannada"; or "beyond doubt there must have existed much unwritten literature (in Telugu) of popular character ......." etc. The facts are different.

+[^Sanskritization]: Incidentally, a community which has totally escaped the type of diffusion that had been identified by the term "Sanskritization" (cf. the writings of M. N. Srinivas and Milton Singer for the introduction and elaboration of this term), at least in South India, has yet to be found.
 As